stevehjohn/Chess/README.md

 - Copying boards is faster than move/undo.
 It can also be parallelised.
 - Careful parallelising; combined with pruning it could miss good paths.

+## Reminders to Self

+- Make anything other than a minor change in a branch.
+Check against perft before merging.

 ## Expected Results

 Number of possible board combinations after each move (without pruning).